nmei-42/42-fillit/README.md

 # fillit
-An implementation of Knuth's Dancing Links algorithm to determine the smallest square that will fit 1-26 tetromino (a.k.a.
+An implementation of [Knuth's Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) to determine the smallest square that will fit 1-26 tetromino (a.k.a.
 Tetris) pieces

 ### Installation
 To generate an executable for this project run `make` in the root of the project directory.